LedgerInvesting/ledger-analytics/docs/source/user-guide/classical-power.rst

         target_triangle=None,
     )

-Note that although the ``ClassicalPowerTransformTail`` model is specified with age-to-age factors as the target variable, predictions are generated and returned to the user as losses.
+Note that although the ``ClassicalPowerTransform`` model is specified with age-to-age factors as the target variable, predictions are generated and returned to the user as losses.

 Above, ``triangle`` is the triangle to use to start making predictions from and ``target_triangle`` is the triangle to make predictions on.
 For most use-cases, ``triangle`` will be the same triangle that was used in model fitting, and setting ``target_triangle=None`` will create a squared version of the modeled triangle.
 However, decoupling ``triangle`` and ``target_triangle`` means users could train the model on one triangle, and then make predictions starting from and/or on a different triangle.
 By default, predictions will be made out to the maximum development lag in ``triangle``, but users can also set ``max_dev_lag`` in the configuration directly.

-The ``ClassicalPowerTransformTail`` prediction behavior can be further changed with configuration parameters in ``config``:
+The ``ClassicalPowerTransform`` prediction behavior can be further changed with configuration parameters in ``config``:

 - ``max_dev_lag``: Maximum development lag to predict out to.
 If not specified, the model will predict out to the maximum development lag in ``triangle``.
 Note that ``GeneralizedBondy`` can be used to make predictions for development lags beyond the last development lag available in the training triangle, as there is a mechanism in the model to extrapolate out age-to-age beyond the training data.